IlyaSemenov/nuxt-vite-legacy/README.md

 ```

 ## Caveats

+### Upgrading

+Nuxt and `@vitejs/plugin-legacy` are upgraded separately and the whole matrix is not well tested.
+The module may behave incorrectly with older Nuxt and newer `@vitejs/plugin-legacy` or vice versa.

+Please report if you encounter issues; better yet, a PR adding the Github action testing matrix would be much appreciated.

+### Legacy browsers that had just begin to support modules

 The legacy build will be used for browsers that don't support `<script module>` which is enough most of the time.